Select your programme and preferred start date to begin your application.

-Please note: this programme is recognised for the ESRC's '1+3' studentships.
+Please note: This programme is recognised for the ESRC's '1+3' studentships.

 All applicants must meet our general entry and language requirements.
-Detailed advice for international students is available here:

 On successful completion of this course students will understand many of the key philosophical and theoretical debates in social-scientific research, as well as mastering a number of methodological skills and approaches to data collection and analysis.